Sam Laidlaw: Early life

-He is the son of Sir Christophor Laidlaw (1922–2010), a manager at British Petroleum who went on to be deputy chairman, and was later chairman of computer maker ICL.
+He is the son of Sir Christophor Laidlaw (1922–2010), a manager at BP who went on to be deputy chairman, and was later chairman of computer maker ICL.
 Sam Laidlaw attended Eton College and studied law at Gonville and Caius College, Cambridge, gaining an MA in 1977.
 He qualified as a solicitor in 1979 with the Macfarlanes law company.
 He obtained an MBA in 1981 from the INSEAD Business School in Fontainebleau, France; his father was for a time the chairman of the school's UK advisory body.

 Career

-Laidlaw was with U.S. oil company Amerada Hess (1981–2001), building their North Sea business before running their worldwide exploration and production business and becoming president and chief operating officer (1995–2001).
-He was executive vice-president of global business development of the California-based Chevron Corporation from May 2003 and became chief executive officer of Enterprise Oil in 2002 (which was bought under his leadership by Shell in 2002 for £3.5bn).
+Laidlaw was with U.S. oil company Amerada Hess (1981–2001), building its North Sea business before running their worldwide exploration and production business and becoming president and chief operating officer (1995–2001).
+He was executive vice-president of global business development of the California-based Chevron Corporation from May 2003? and became chief executive officer of Enterprise Oil in 2002? (which was bought under his leadership by Shell in 2002 for £3.5bn).
 Enterprise Oil also faced a hostile takeover from Eni, the Rome-based oil company.